-To help those adjusting to this new normal, on Thursday, April 2nd at 1 PM EDT / 5 PM GMT Scholastica, Research Square, and the International Society of Managing and Technical Editors (ISMTE) are hosting a free webinar on transitioning to extended remote work.
-Speakers from each organization will share insights on establishing engaging fully-remote work environments from their experience managing and working with remote teams, including advice on:
+To help those adjusting to this new normal, on Thursday, April 2nd Scholastica, Research Square, and the International Society of Managing and Technical Editors (ISMTE) hosted a free webinar on transitioning to extended remote work.
+Speakers from each organization shared insights on establishing engaging fully-remote work environments from their experience managing and working with remote teams, including advice on:

 - Setting up an extended remote working space at home (particularly when accounting for new “co-workers” including spouses, children, and pets)